becloo/IBM-Data-Science-Capstone-Space-X/README.md

 # IBM-Data-Science-Capstone-Space-X

-Please visit IBM-Data-Science-Capstone-Space-X on my master brand to view all files in relation to this capstone project.
-Or navigate to it using this link: https://github.com/rebecalozano/IBM-Data-Science-Capstone-Space-X/tree/master
+Please visit IBM-Data-Science-Capstone-Space-X on my master brand to view all files in relation to this capstone project or navigate to it using this link: https://github.com/rebecalozano/IBM-Data-Science-Capstone-Space-X/tree/master